-I love subway/metro systems, because they usually represent the cheapest, fastest and generally most efficient way to get around a city.
-What’s more, they are used by residents even more than tourists, so by riding the metro in a foreign city you get to do some great people-watching as you get from place to place.
+I love subway/metro systems because they usually represent the cheapest, fastest and generally the most efficient way to get around a city.
+What’s more, they are used by residents even more than tourists, so by riding the metro in a foreign city, you get to do some great people-watching as you get from place to place.

 Most cities in Italy don’t have metro systems, but one that does is Milan.
 It’s only got three lines, but an unfamiliar subway system can still be intimidating if you’re not used to riding underground.
 So, here’s my primer for how to use the Milan Metro system.